Editor’s Note

 Dreamers

-With Immigration Fear on the Rise, These Chefs Are Using Their Voice
+With Immigration Fear on the Rise, These Houston Chefs Are Using Their Voices

 The Trump administration’s mass deportations are hurting the restaurant industry, but the city’s DACA recipient chefs are not staying quiet.